-3.1 Anarchism, animism and art
+3.1 Anarchism, Animism and Art

-Based on the aforementioned discussion, I grasp ‘animism’ as an idea that transcends humans and non-human beings and emphasizes the importance of promoting the self-commitment of various beings in each world, while respecting their mutually beneficial relationships, and avoiding the fixation of a fluid world (including life and society).
-Until now, animism and the discussion of political power/political theory have been considered completely separate, but from now on, it may be necessary to return to the ‘life’ of various beings and reconsider the world beyond the boundaries between life and political theory.
+Based on the aforementioned discussion, the writer grasps ‘animism’ as an idea that transcends humans and non-human beings and emphasizes the importance of promoting the self-commitment of various beings in each world, while respecting their mutually beneficial relationships, and avoiding the fixation of a fluid world (including life and society).
+Until now, animism and the discussion of political theory have been considered completely separate, but from now on, it may be necessary to return to the ‘life’ of various beings and reconsider the world beyond the boundaries between life and political theory.
 This is because contemporary society is inundated with labor and institutions that are disconnected from life and lack a ‘sense of being alive’.
 The author (myself), who runs a law firm abroad, is also stuck in a kind of limbo, restrained somebody and sometimes is restrained by the laws and authorities created by global industrial civilization and modern capitalism.
 Nevertheless, we want to continue our efforts to resist these oppressions and restraints and preserve alternative ways of ‘life’ for the future.
 Therefore, I would like to go beyond the realm of ‘animism as a theory of life’, quoting Keiji Iwata and James Scott, to describe the possibility of extending animism into the political sphere.

 Needless to say, the religion called ‘animism’ has no doctrine, no cult, and no religious professions.
 Thus, by nature, it is a religion of each individual [Iwata 2020: 19].